flashbots/flashbots-docs/docs/flashbots-core/searchers/faq.md

 ### Who is behind Flashbots Alpha?

 The Flashbots organization is behind Flashbots Alpha.
 We are a research and development organization working on solving the problems MEV causes to state-rich blockchains.
 You can find out more about the organization on our [pm repo](https://github.com/flashbots/pm) and in this introductory [Medium post](https://medium.com/flashbots/frontrunning-the-mev-crisis-40629a613752) that details our values and motives.

-### Who should use Flashbots Core?
-1. Ethereum users (for example, Uniswap traders) looking for frontrunning protection on their transactions
-2. Ethereum bot operators (for example, arbitrage and liquidation bots) looking for fast, and risk free access to blockspace
-3. Ethereum Dapps (for example, tornado.cash and mistX) with advanced use cases looking for account abstraction
-4. Miners looking to maximize their long run profits and maintain a healthy ecosystem.
+### Can you give a step by step description of how Flashbots works for a searcher today?
+* Searchers send Flashbots "bundles" to MEV-Relay.
+A bundle contains one or several transactions that can be the trader's and/or other users' pending transactions from the mempool, and fees for a bundle can be paid by the searcher via a smart contract call to `block.coinbase.transfer()`
+* Moreover, bundles have these properties:
+  * Flashbots bundles will always be at the top slot of the block
+  * Bundles cannot be 'broken up' into multiple transactions.
+All transactions in a bundle must be included together.
+(Note: we cannot prevent your bundle from being included in an uncle or a chain reorg)
+* MEV-Relay receives bundles and sends them to all whitelisted miners running MEV-Geth
+* Miners receive Flashbots bundles from MEV-Relay and process them in MEV-Geth
+* MEV-Geth picks the most profitable bundle out of all bundles it is sent.
+* MEV-Geth then compares the block that includes this bundle with a vanilla block that does not include any bundles.
+If it is more profitable to include a bundle MEV-Geth will do so, but otherwise it will default back to a vanilla Geth block.
+* Only when the a searcher's bundle is included in a block is the tip associated with their bundle paid.
+  * If a bundle is not included it does not cost the searcher anything (i.e. no gas fees are paid for failed transactions)

-### Why use Flashbots Core?
+### Why use Flashbots Alpha?
-* It allows searchers to bypass the Ethereum mempool and avoid their strategy leaking before it is mined on-chain (e.g. being frontrun by generalized frontrunners)
+* It allows searchers to bypass the Ethereum mempool and avoid their strategy leaking before it is mined on-chain (e.g. being frontrun by generalized frontrunners).
-* It allows searchers to save money from avoiding to pay gas fees for failed transactions.
+* It allows searchers to save money from avoiding paying gas fees for failed transactions.
-* It allows miners to receive additional revenue in the form of the bundle tip, in exchange for including the most profitable bundle in the block they mined.
+* It allows miners to receive additional revenue in the form of the bundle tip in exchange for including the most profitable bundle in the block they mined.
 * It reduces Ethereum network congestion and lowers Ethereum network transaction fees.

 ### Why is this an Alpha?

-As laid out in our [EthResearch post](https://ethresear.ch/t/flashbots-frontrunning-the-mev-crisis/8251), we look at the development of Flashbots in phases.
+As laid out in our [ETHResearch post](https://ethresear.ch/t/flashbots-frontrunning-the-mev-crisis/8251), we look at the development of Flashbots in phases.
 The current infrastructure available to you is in the Alpha phase.

 | Stage                | PGA | DarkPool | Alpha | Beta | 1.0 |
 | -------------------- |:---:|:--------:|:-----:|:----:|:---:|